top of page

 For a truly enchanting experience, organize an evening of star gazing.
 Spread out a blanket in your backyard and look up.
 Use apps like SkyView or Star Walk to identify constellations and stars.

 This not only sparks interest in astronomy and physics, but it can also lead to fascinating discussions.
-For instance, did you know that the Milky Way galaxy has an estimated 100 to 400 billion stars?
+Did you know that the Milky Way galaxy has an estimated 100 to 400 billion stars?
 This activity blends fun with learning about the universe.

 Little boy exploring nature.